geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Not all our tears, alas ! can bid thee live,
 But yet my care a hero's grave shall give/

-He spoke ; and on a bier of lances made,
+He spoke; and on a bier of lances made,
 Four trusty Gnomes his lifeless form convey'd,
 While still the giant chiefs the fight sustain,
 Till safely shelter'd in their own domain.
 83S